jest-community/eslint-plugin-jest/docs/rules/prefer-to-be.md

 equality matchers all operate the same, but read slightly differently in code.

 This rule recommends using the `toBe` matcher in these situations, as it forms the most grammatically natural sentence.
+For `null`, `undefined`, and `NaN` this rule recommends using their specific `toBe` matchers, as they give better error messages as well.

 ## Rule details